-July 17th has been declared World Emoji Day, and in celebration, Apple will be releasing a collection of new and updated emojis in the near future.
-While we wait in anticipation, it’s worth considering how much these tiny graphics have changed the way we communicate with each other on both an interpersonal level and a B2C level since their invention in Japan in 1998.
+July 17th has been declared World Emoji Day, and since we last celebrated the occasion, Apple released a collection of new and updated emojis for the world to enjoy.
+While we wait in anticipation for the 2019 emoji release, it’s worth considering how much these tiny graphics have changed the way we communicate with each other on both an interpersonal level and a B2C level since their invention in Japan in 1998.

 Let’s state the obvious, using emojis can be a lot of fun.
 Why type out how you’re feeling or what you’re doing when you can send a string of colorful hieroglyphics for your friend to decipher?
 Not only does this allow for a more engaging way to have a conversation via text, but it encourages creative thinking by forcing the person to think outside the box in their response.
 Emojis inject some uniqueness and intimacy to a medium that’s often derided for being too detached and impersonal.